FreeRTOS/FreeRTOS-Cellular-Interface/doc/document/PortingToFreeRTOSAWS.md

 ## AFR module dependency

-This section provides description from AFR modules point of view.
+This section provides the description from the point of view of AFR modules.
 AFR::cellular represents the cellular library.
 It has three dependencies, AFR::cellular_module, AFR::cellular::mcu_port and AFR::cellular_platform.
 The AFR::cellular_module defines the cellular module to use.
 BG96 is used in this example.
 BG96 porting makes use of the AFR::cellular_common module, which is the common 3GPP implementation.
 The AFR::cellular::mcu_port defines the comm interface to send and receive AT commands.
 It is implemented with UART interface in this example while other communication interfaces are also possible for different platforms.
 The AFR::cellular_platform defines the platform APIs required by FreeRTOS cellular library.
 FreeRTOS APIs are used to implement AFR::cellular_platform module.
 The AFR::secure_sockets::mcu_port defines the secure sockets cellular implementation.
 Demo application make use of coreMQTT to connect to AWS IoT Core.
 The underneath transport interface of coreMQTT uses secure sockets cellular to send and receive data.

 <p align="center"><img src="https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-Library/blob/main/doc/plantuml/images/PortingToFreeRTOSAWS.png" width="70%"><br>